-A small, three-and-a-half storey building is slated for West 4th Avenue near Macdonald Street, on the site of a building destroyed by fire.
+A small, three-and-a-half storey building is slated for West 4th Avenue near Macdonald Street, near the site of a building destroyed by fire.

 The fire in July 2018 destroyed the Topanga Cafe, a popular California-style Mexican restaurant that was a fixture of the block, as well as Euro-Line appliances and a foot reflexology centre.
 Several tenants above the Topanga Cafe also lost their homes.